michaeljmuller/plexstack/README.md

 Once the server is claimed, you can go to http://hostname:32400 and follow the steps in the setup wizard.
 You will need to give the server a name and indicate which directories have movies and which ones have TV shows.

+<a name="ext-auth></a>
+# Configure External Authentication

+Sonarr and Radarr are now requiring authenticaion to be configured by default, but you can [configure external authenticaion] to specify that you're using external authenticaion to disable this.

+I did this by editing `config.xml` in `/opt/plexstack/sonarr/config` and `/opt/plexstack/sonarr/config` (which are mounted into the docker containers) and then restarting the docker containers.

 <a name="extra"></a>
 # Additional Coniguration